jelknernvcc/ghcictwebsite/docs/sections/itp225/goals/session05.md

 Now that you have inheritance working - go back and update everything we've done so far to use our `base.html` template file.

+### Learn about Generic Views
+Watch Dr. Chuck's next video, [about generic views](https://www.dj4e.com/lessons/django_generic).
+Prepare some notes, and be ready for a reading quiz next class!

 ### Make it your own
 Now that all of our HTML and CSS is contained in a single, easy-to-modify file, you should start to make it your own!
-Feel free to start modifying the HTML and CSS to anything you want.
+You should start modifying the HTML and CSS to make it your own.